SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 #### Getting Tap and Flip actions to work

 I have had reports of the 'tap' action working.
-It was due to the lack of instructions provided by the manfacturer of the cube.
-Tap acrions on the cube are initiated by sharply tapping the cube 2x on a hard surface like this:
+It was due to the lack of instructions provided by the manufacturer of the cube.
+Tap actions on the cube are initiated by sharply tapping the cube 2x on a hard surface like this:

 ![Demo of Tap Action](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/Tap_Action.gif?raw=true "Demo of Tap Action")